What Is a Stem Cell Transplant?

 Chemotherapy alone or with radiation therapy kills any cancer or unhealthy cells in your body.
 This conditioning regimen also makes room in your bone marrow for the transplanted cells to grow.
 You receive your stem cell transplant after you complete the conditioning regimen.

-We are one of the only programs in North Carolina where you will receive the majority of your care in our day hospital as an outpatient.
+We are one of the only programs in North Carolina where you will receive most of your care in our hospital as an outpatient.
 This allows you to live in the comfort of your own home or nearby temporary residence.
-If you are eligible to receive your own cells, you may spend no time in the main hospital as an inpatient.
+If you are eligible to receive your own cells, you may spend no time in the hospital as an inpatient.

 Support for You and Your Family

 Before, during, and after your treatment, our cancer support services help you minimize the side effects of treatment and cope with the emotional and psychological effects of diagnosis and treatment.
 Following your transplant, you will receive supportive care in our daily clinic with medicines, monitoring for side effects, and symptom management.
-You will be required to stay at Duke or live locally for 30-90 days following your transplant.
+You will be required to stay at Duke or live locally for 30 to 90 days following your transplant.
 This ensures a safe recovery following your treatment.
 You will also be required to have a caregiver with you at all times.

 Once you complete your treatment, you will be discharged back to the care of your local doctor.
-Periodically, you will undergo tests, either here or with your doctor, to monitor your response to therapy and your major organ function.
+Periodically you will undergo tests, either here or with your doctor, to monitor your response to therapy and your major organ function.